Mexico's Mayan Trail

 Day 2: Mexico City

 Cosmopolitan and cultured, Mexico City is a true melting pot of all cultures and classes.
 The city proudly showcases both ancient civilisation and modern city life.
 We’ll waste no time in getting to know this city sprawl on our tour, which takes us to the Metropolitan Cathedral, and the National Palace with its famous collection of murals illustrating the history of Mexico.
+(National Palace has limited opening times, if closed an alternative visit will be arranged).

 Later, there’ll be plenty of time to soak up the treasures of the National Museum of Anthropology - one of the top attractions the city has to offer and an introduction to the sights that await us later in the holiday.
+This afternoon, we’ll visit a local bakery to try the traditional ‘pan de muerto’ (bread of the dead) accompanied by coffee or hot chocolate.
+This special sweet bread is baked in the weeks leading up to the celebrations and often decorated with bone-shaped crosses.
+We’ll then visit Coyoacan to enjoy the festivities held here during Dia de los Muertos.
+Tonight, you'll enjoy an included welcome dinner where you'll meet your group and sample authentic Mexican cuisine.

-Day 3: Teotihuacan - Guadalupe
+Day 3: Teotihuacan - Guadalupe - MexicoCity

 After our explorations we return to our hotel in Mexico City, visiting the Basilica de Nuestra Senora de Guadalupe en route to view the image of the miraculous Virgin Maria.
+Late afternoon we’ll take a walking tour to see more traditional festivities, including the ‘ofrendas’ (offerings) and altars at the Plaza de Santo Domingo, the cathedral, and the Zócalo (main square).
+The Zócalo promises to be extra special, since the offerings here have also been part of a competition.

-Visit the ruins of Teotihuacan (morning)
+Today includes… Excursions & visits: Visit the ruins of Teotihuacan (morning) Walking tour to see traditional festivities (afternoon)

-Day 4: Puebla
+Day 4: San Andrés Cholula - Puebla - Atlixco

 Day 5: Oaxaca

 Our destination today is Oaxaca.
 Steeped in history, Oaxaca was pronounced a city by King Carlos V of Spain in 1532.
 Bursting with colonial charm, it’s easy to fall in love with this intensely attractive city.
 Handsome, tranquil streets pulsate with regional flavour and lead to a puzzle of plazas and squares - perfect for getting lost in.
 But first, we’ll take a brief walking tour of the central district.
+Those who are still full of energy can join an evening walking tour of Oaxaca.
+We’ll make our way through the city, particularly the downtown and cathedral areas, where the streets and buildings are filled with colourful decorations, skulls, and paper flowers, as well as other festival attractions.

 Day 6: Monte Alban

 We begin the day at Monte Alban, the most important archaeological site in Oaxaca and arguably one of the most outstanding with a fabulous mountaintop location.
 We view the ruins of buildings dating between AD 250-800; however, the origins can be traced as far back as 500 BC when Monte Alban was first settled.
 Over 180 tombs have been discovered here so far.
+Following our arrival back into Oaxaca the afternoon is at leisure to explore as you wish.

-Visit Monte Alban (morning)
+Today includes… Excursions & visits: Visit Monte Alban (morning)

 Day 7: Tehuantepec